depalmafarr/project2-movies-client/README.md

   - As a returning user, I want to be able to log out so that other people can't see my stats.

   - As a returning user, I want to be able to sign back in so I can be back on my account to check my movies.

+  - As a returning user, I want to be able to add my favorite movies to a favorites list.

   - As a user, I want to see the table showing all of my movies seen.